 “…and she gave birth to her first son.
 Because there were no rooms left in the inn, she wrapped the baby with pieces of cloth and laid him in a feeding trough.” – Luke 2:7 NCV

 You ask, “What happened to the soft, swaddling clothes and the quaint little manger?”
-It’s easy for us to sanitize the reality of the situation, and thereby remove some of the irony, but the fact is the Savior of Mankind, the King of Kings and Lord of Lords, was born, wrapped in rags, and set to rest in a nasty, icky trough that was used to feed pigs and cows.
+It’s easy for us to sanitize the reality of the situation and thereby remove some of the ironies.
+Still, the fact is the Savior of Mankind, the King of Kings and Lord of Lords, was born, wrapped in rags, and set to rest in a nasty, icky trough that was used to feed pigs and cows.

 And that, my friends, is the real, unvarnished Christmas story.

 Merry Christmas from all of us at Right From The Heart!